 Abdul is a national singing superstar and winner of the phenomenally popular Afghan Voice.
 His performance was so energetic that even some of the heavily armed guards patrolling the auditorium couldn't fight the urge to move; the one seated to my left smashing his Kalashnikov with worrying enthusiasm against the tiled floor.

-Now in its fifth year, the three-day festival was started by the Bamyan Tourist Development Board with support from the Aga Khan Foundation.
-The aim of the festival is to celebrate and showcase the rich culture of the region following centuries of repression.
-As recently as 2001, some 6,000 Hazara were massacred by the Taliban after the occupiers had already outlawed much of their expressive music and dance.
+Now in its fifth year, the three-day festival was started by the Bamyan Tourist Development Board with support from the Aga Khan Foundation, The aim of the festival is to celebrate and showcase the rich culture of the region following centuries of repression; as recently as 2001, some 6,000 Hazara were massacred by the Taliban after the occupiers had already outlawed much of their expressive music and dance.

 The energy continued well into the evening, when the crowds began to dissipate back into the hills, leaving a select few to witness an intimate acoustic performance held in a legendary ruin on top of a steep hill.
-Named Gholghola, or the "City of Screams," after its inhabitants were massacred by Genghis Khan, the high-domed rooms that remain in the ruined city provided excellent acoustics for the hauntingly melancholic music.
+Named Gholghola – or the "City of Screams" – after its inhabitants were massacred by Genghis Khan, the high-domed rooms that remain in the ruined city provided excellent acoustics for the hauntingly melancholic music.

 After the match, the crowd congregated in front of a large stage for the grand finale, which mostly involved dancing to more dambura jams until a power cut plunged the crowd into darkness.
-But before long, the ancient diesel generators kicked back in, and with them the boom of some Persian-inspired techno to finish the festival off for good.
+But before long, the ancient diesel generators kicked back in, and with them the boom of some Persian-inspired techno to round the festival off for good.